 Trailer Hitch Class Ratings

 Tongue Weight — This is the portion of the Trailer Weight that is held by the Hitch Ball.
 TW

 (Or search YouTube for Trailer Weight Distribution).
-It’s like everyone that has ever had to learn about it now has a YouTube video about their RV.
-Perhaps it’s a moment of fame, or a way to promote a product.
-Anyway, watch a few and you’ll know enough to be dangerous.)
+It is like everyone that has ever had to learn about it now has a YouTube video about their RV.
+Perhaps it is a moment of fame, or a way to promote a product.
+Anyway, watch a few and you will know enough to be dangerous.)

+Trailer Hitch Class Ratings